-- 1. be eligible to vote in the election for the seat and plan to remain so for the full term for which he or she is seeking election; - 2. submit a completed candidate registration form and any associated materials required in that form;
+- 1. be eligible to vote in the election for the seat and plan to remain so for the full term for which he or she is seeking election; - 2. submit a completed candidate registration form and any associated materials required in that form; - 3. submit petitions endorsed by the required number of people who are eligible to vote in the election for that specific position, which is the lesser of 10% of those eligible to vote for that specific position or:1 - 1.
+300 for President and Executive Vice President - 2.
+150 for all other At-Large seats; - 3.
+100 for Arts and Sciences seats; - 4.
+25 for New Transfer seat;

-- 3. submit petitions endorsed by the required number of people who are eligible to vote in the election for that specific position, which is the lesser of 10% of those eligible to vote for that specific postionin the election or: 1 - .
-200 for President and Executive Vice President - 4.2.
-100 for all other At-Large seats; - 2.3.75 for Arts and Sciences seats; - 3.4.
-25 for New Transfer seat; - 4.5.50 for all other seats. - 4. aAttend at least one SA meeting and register his or her attendance at that meeting with the Director of Elections, unless waived by the Director of Elections for extenuating circumstances; - 5. aApply online [1] to serve on at least one committee of the SA - 5.6. have not violated the early campaigning guidelines, as outlined in Article 1, Section C(2)
+- 5. 75 for all other seats. - 4. attend at least one SA meeting and register his or her attendance at that meeting with the Director of Elections, unless waived by the Director of Elections for extenuating circumstances; - 5. apply online to serve on at least one committee of the SA - have not violated the early campaigning guidelines, as outlined in Article 1, Section C(2)